 According to the "House of Lords on Overseas Trade Committee" competitiveness is synonymous with a firm's long-run profit performance and its ability to compensate its employees and provide superior returns to its owners.
 The Competitiveness Advisory Group (1995) proposes that competitiveness entails "elements of productivity, efficiency and profitability."
 Competitiveness, however, "is not an end in itself or a target... [but] a powerful means to achieve rising living standards and increasing social welfare -a tool for achieving targets".
 Accordingly, international competitiveness is achieved, "by increasing productivity and efficiency in the context of international specialization, [this is so, because] competitiveness provides the basis for raising peoples' earnings in anon-inflationary way."
-In short, as the World competitiveness Yearbook (IMD World Competitiveness.
+In short, as the World competitiveness Yearbook (IMD World Competitiveness Center, 2014) highlights, prosperity is the fundamental outcome of international competitiveness.